colomemaria/community-paper/README.md

 ## Directory Structure

-Here is the tree view of the `src` directory.
-The output from each section will be saved in the corresponding folder under the `result/` directory:
+The repository is organized into two main directories: `/src` and `/results`.
+Below is the tree view of the `src` directory which contains Jupyter Notebooks.
+The output from each section will be saved in the corresponding folder under the `result/` directory.

 ![tree](https://imageupload.io/ib/JTjnBXgh9xdNnUa_1692782470.png)

-## Raw data info

-Should we put some info about the raw data?

 ## Supplementary tables